uidaholib/data-management-guide/guide/planning/writingDMPs.md

        specific repository, but others may be acceptable as well, as long as you accomplish the effect of the data shared in a FAIR-compliant manner.

-2. Outline a draft with the required sections listed in the guidelines.
+2. Outline a document with the required sections listed in the guidelines.
 These may be spelled out explicitly, or these may be presented as a set of questions that you must address.
 In the latter case, just create sub-headings that address each question.